nathanjhood/UBento/README.md

     file:///home/{username}/Pictures
     file:///home/{username}/Videos

-We can also connect our desktop browser to remote servers in .config/gtk-3.0/servers like this;
+We can also connect our Linux desktop browser to remote servers in .config/gtk-3.0/servers like this;

     <?xml version="1.0" encoding="UTF-8"?>
     <xbel version="1.0"